Rossall School: Rossall today

-The school offers both A-levels and the International Baccalaureate IB Diploma Programme for Sixth form students.
-Senior School students follow the British curriculum, whilst the Junior School has its own curriculum.
+The school offers both A-levels and the International Baccalaureate IB Diploma Programme for Sixth form pupils.
+Senior School pupils follow the British curriculum, whilst the Junior School has its own curriculum.

 Extra-curricular activities

 Sports

 There are 64 clubs and societies in operation at Rossall including the traditional rugby union, football, fives and hockey.
 There is a Croquet Club.
 As well as competing in sporting competitions around the country, Rossall plays host to inter-school tournaments.
 These have included hockey, preparatory school rugby union and basketball.
 The fives competition in 2005 included Lancing College, Malvern College, Uppingham School and Shrewsbury School.

 Since 2016, Rossall School offers the "Elite Football Programme", a co-corricular program for boys and girls.
-The program is run in partnership with Fleetwood Town F.C.
+The program was run in partnership with Fleetwood Town F.C.
+Following the end of the relationship of the schools partnership with Fleetwood Town in 2024 the School and the new partnership Club, Manchester City F.C., announced their collaboration going forward in running the "Elite Football Programme".

 Combined Cadet Force

 Rossall was the first school in the United Kingdom to form a Cadet Corps.
 It was founded in February 1860 when the threat of a French/Irish Catholic invasion was at its height.
 Although Rugby School claims to have raised a company of Volunteer Riflemen in 1804 Rossall's is the oldest contingent continuously in existence and the one from which many other schools drew the inspiration of founding theirs.
 Other schools such as Eton College formed their corps a few months after Rossall.
 From 1890 to 1908 the corps was affiliated to the 1st Lancashire Engineer Volunteers.
 The institution is still present in the school today with around 100 cadets currently enlisted.
-In recent years the shooting team has excelled with notable victories in the Home Guard Cup and Loyal’s Regimental Cup.
+In recent years the shooting team has excelled with notable victories in the Home Guard Cup and Loyal's Regimental Cup.
 The CCF at Rossall received the Queens colours on Tuesday 29 June 2010, to celebrate its 150th anniversary and to acknowledge its status as the oldest cadet corps in the UK.

 Through the Cadet Vocational Qualifications Organisation (CVQO) the School CCF offers cadets (aged 16–19) and above the opportunity to gain internationally recognised BTEC First Diploma qualifications in Public Services and Music.
 Each BTEC First Diploma is the equivalent of 4 GCSEs, grade C – A*.